 She also consults as a clinical supervisor with the Lingyu International Psychology Centre in Toronto, Ontario.

 Dr. O'Connor consults and conducts workshops and training sessions for organizations, mental health facilities, schools and addiction treatment centers.
-Topics focus on "How to Help Children of Alcoholic Parents" and other childhood concerns.

 As a professor with the Yorkville University Master of Arts in Counseling Program, she developed and taught graduate courses (The Biological, Developmental & Scientific Basis of Behavior; Psychopathology - Disorders of Personality).
 She has also taught at Ryerson University in Toronto.
 In addition, she consults, conducts seminars and writes on topics related to her work as a clinical, as well as a child psychologist and the broad range of issues and concerns she encounters in her work with her young clients.